savannahestridge/unaccompanied_tableau_analysis/README.md

 # Introduction

 Unaccompanied minors arriving at the United States border represent a significant and complex aspect of contemporary migration patterns.
+An unaccompanied minor is defined as _"a child who has no lawful immigration status in the United States; has not attained 18 years of age; and who does not have a parent or legal guardian in the United States, or whose parent or legal guardian is unavailable to provide care and physical custody"_[^3].
+The Unaccompanied Alien Children (UAC) program is administered by the Office of Refugee Resettlement (ORR)[^4] within the Administration for Children and Families (ACF), a division of the U.S. Department of Health and Human Services (HHS)[^5].

-This analysis examines demographic characteristics, custody durations, and sponsor placement outcomes for over **550,000** unaccompanied children recorded between **January 2015** and **May 2023**.
-Drawing on anonymized data provided by **The New York Times**, supplemented with publicly available data from the **U.S. Department of Health and Human Services (HHS)**, this study provides a structured overview of arrival trends, regional distributions, time spent in Office of Refugee Resettlement (ORR) custody, and subsequent release patterns.
+This analysis examines demographic characteristics, custody durations, and sponsor placement outcomes for over 550,000 unaccompanied children recorded between January 2015 and May 2023.
+Drawing on anonymized data provided by The New York Times, supplemented with publicly available data from HHS, this study provides a structured overview of arrival trends, regional distributions, time spent in ORR custody, and subsequent release patterns.

 The analysis is organized into three sections: **Arrival**, which examines the demographics and regional origins of unaccompanied minors; **Detainment**, which explores custody durations within ORR facilities; and **Release to Sponsor**, which analyzes patterns of sponsor placement across the United States.
 Findings are presented through descriptive statistics and data visualizations to provide a clearer understanding of the evolving experiences of unaccompanied minors over the past decade.